Manuka Honey Authentication

 These compounds are produced naturally in the nectar of manuka flowers and therefore naturally occur in manuka honey (Smallfield 2018).

-In addition to the compounds specified by the MPI definition, Comvita scientists, and others, have pioneered the discovery of other compounds unique to manuka honey including dihydroxyacetone (DHA), methylglyoxal (MGO), leptosperin and lepteridine which are used to authenticate the purity and potency of manuka honey (Bong 2017, Bong 2018, Daniels 2016, Kato 2014, Lin 2017, Stephens 2017)
+In addition to the compounds specified by the MPI definition, Comvita scientists, and others, have pioneered the discovery of other compounds unique to manuka honey including dihydroxyacetone (DHA), methylglyoxal (MGO) and leptosperin which are used to authenticate the purity and potency of manuka honey (Bong 2017, Bong 2018, Daniels 2016, Kato 2014, Lin 2017, Stephens 2017)

 Unique Compounds In Manuka Honey